TheShonuff/interactive-rating-card/README.md

 ## Overview

+A fun challenge from the frontend mentor website.

 ### The challenge

 Your challenge is to build out this interactive rating component and get it looking as close to the design as possible.